ibexa/documentation-user/docs/content_management/preview_content_items.md

 ---
-description: Preview content items of various types in many places of the Back Office.
+description: Preview content items of various types in many places of the back office.
 ---

 # Preview content items